 How many people do you know in business locally who have bothered to use audio as their marketing?
 Very few, I’ll bet.

 You just need to start this conversation with a bunch of people that care enough to listen.
 It doesn’t take long to record some thing half decent.
-It beats paying for a radio advert AND you can always use newspaper/magazine ads to funnel people to your podcast on your website.
+It beats paying for a radio advert AND you can always use newspaper/magazine ads to funnel people to your podcast.

 Examples of My Podcasts